Famous for its festivals, live music, cuisine, and raucous nightlife, New Orleans just might be the most fun city in the United States.

 The Best Hotels on Bourbon Street

 Here are some of the top hotels on or near Bourbon Street.
-To find the price, I searched for a 2-night stay over a normal weekend a few months away.
+To find the price, I searched for a 3-night stay in New Orleans over a normal weekend a few months away.

 Prices are usually lower during the week, and they can be much higher during holiday weekends or big events like Mardi Gras or Jazz Fest.
 If you plan to visit New Orleans when one of those is going on, you’d better book your accommodation well in advance.